Has sitting gotten you feeling down?

 - Focus on variety: one of the main reasons why sitting is detrimental is that lack of movement decreases blood flow.
 Blood needs to flow throughout your body to bring nutrition, oxygen and chemical messengers throughout the bodies’ tissues and glands.
 By introducing variety, you are increasing the circulatory flow throughout your system.

 Yoga has always been a tool designed for us to work with the challenges of our day.
 Today’s yoga must address the issues faced by the modern body and the modern mind.
 Perhaps the greatest challenge of modern life is the number of hours that we spend sitting.
 By incorporating the three concepts above into your practice, you can become even more efficient and effective in your practice.

-To learn more about the impacts of sitting on your health, check out this TEDtalk video by Murat Dalkilink.
+To learn more, check out this TEDtalk video by Murat Dalkilink.

 Photo by Mary Pantier.